korenenyles/js-connect4/README.md

 -push 'red' and 'black' to array when new discs are added

 //test for the win condition
--test, column, row, diagonal
+-test, column, row, diagonal, tie

-//way to block illegal moves

 //make it pretty
+-turn indicator
+-animations
+-instructor heads
+-flying chok background

+//combine click handlers